WeblateOrg/weblate/docs/user/checks.rst

 Unpluralised
 ~~~~~~~~~~~~

+*The string is used as plural, but not using plural forms*

 The string is used as a plural, but does not use plural forms.
 In case your
 translation system supports this, you should use the plural aware variant of